Radiographic Informatics Advisory Group

 Douglas qualified from The Glasgow School of Radiography, and began his clinical career at Glasgow Royal Infirmary gaining experience in a variety of general and specialised imaging modalities as well as serving as the SoR Industrial Relations rep.

 Following promotion, he took a keen interest in cardiac and vascular imaging along with CT scanning.
-Douglas completed a BSc (Hons) in Health Sciences at Queens College in 1991 before taking up a senior radiographer post at the Institute of Neurological Sciences in Glasgow.
+Douglas completed a BSc (Hons) in Health Sciences at Queens College in 1991 before taking up a Senior Radiographer post at the Institute of Neurological Sciences in Glasgow.

 In 2003 Douglas was seconded to manage the selection and procurement of the pan-Scottish PACS system.
 He then led the implementation within NHS Glasgow leading to the first Scottish live system in September 2006.
-Douglas is a Prince 2 Practitioner and holds an ILM Certificate in Management.
+Douglas is a PRINCE2 Practitioner and holds an ILM Certificate in Management.

 • Dr Naomi Shiner